Is this an inpatient service?

 I am pregnant.
 Can I still come in for treatment?

-MedMark provides coordinated care for expectant mothers, working with your Obstetrician or other care provider to ensure your health and the health of your baby are considered in our treatment plan.
+MedMark provides coordinated care for expectant mothers, working with your obstetrician or other care provider to ensure your health and the health of your baby are considered in your treatment plan.
 Methadone and buprenorphine have been proven to be safe for you and your baby during pregnancy and breastfeeding.
-Careful monitoring of the dosage is important during pregnancy and your newborn should be watched closely in the few days following their birth For more information, please reach out to the MedMark program nearest you where a counselor or medical professional can answer more questions about starting a medication-assisted treatment program during pregnancy.
+Careful monitoring of the dosage is important during pregnancy and your newborn should be watched closely in the few days following their birth.
+For more information, please reach out to the MedMark program nearest you where a counselor or medical professional can answer more questions about starting a medication-assisted treatment program during pregnancy.

 What payment options are available?

 All MedMark locations accept cash, money orders and credit cards.
 Medicaid and commercial insurance is accepted at some locations.
 Please call the nearest location for more information.